SamuelSwartzberg/flashcardifying_text_temp/inf.md

 To get ⟮the K channel⟯ from ⟮CMY⟯: K = ⟮min(C, M, Y⟯) After ⟮getting the K channel⟯, to ⟮convert CMY to CMYK⟯: ⟮Channel_new⟯ = ⟮Channel - K⟯/⟮1 - K⟯

-⟮Hue⟯ is what we might call ⟮＊color＊⟯&nbsp;color.
+⟮Hue⟯ is what we might call ⟮＊color＊⟯ color.
 ⟮Hue⟯ is what ⟮most languages⟯ ⟮consider primary⟯ about ⟮color⟯, with ⟮other attributes such as light/dark/muddy/vivid/pastel⟯ ⟮attached later⟯.
 ⟮Hue⟯ is often ⟮generated from⟯ ⟮RGB⟯, e.g. for ⟮c+;use in HSL ＆ HSV/HSB⟯.
 If ⟮Hue⟯ is ⟮generated⟯ from ⟮RGB⟯ for ⟮HSL/HSV⟯, it is specified in ⟮a degree from 0 to 360 deg⟯